onboardist/coachmarks/README.md

 - [ ] If text is just a little bit above or below the button vertically, it will anchor to the top position when it should still be the side
 - [x] Reorient arrowhead so its angle matches a straight line from start point to end point.
 (Done w/ quadratic curve)
 - [x] Relative-size the arrow marker & stroke width based on viewport size.
 [Partially done. need to test on mobile device]
+- [ ] Need to dynamically size arrowhead and line stroke width based on length of line maybe.
+It looks weird when the line is short
 - [ ] Content needs to not scroll, which means scrolling elements into view.
 - [x] Handle resizing, orientation changes, and media query changes